thingsboard/thingsboard.github.io/docs/iot-gateway/guides/how-to-enable-remote-configuration.md

 the ThingsBoard.

 Gateway list page displays all your gateways and all the necessary details about them, namely:
-- Date and time of creation;
+- Date and time of creation.
-- Name of the gateway;
+- Name of the gateway.
-- Status (Active/Inactive);
+- Status (Active/Inactive).
-- Number of enabled connectors;
+- Number of enabled connectors.
 - Gateway version.

 And also navigation elements:
-- **Launch command** - when clicked, a modal window opens with a command to launch the gateway;
+- **Launch command** - when clicked, a modal window opens with a command to launch the gateway.
-- **Gateway configuration** - when clicked, a modal window with general gateway settings opens;
+- **Gateway configuration** - when clicked, a modal window with general gateway settings opens.
 - **Connectors** - when clicked, a page for managing and configuring connectors opens.
 - **Delete gateway** - when clicked, a gateway deletion confirmation modal window opens.